 Highland Christian offers an educational program for all students Kindergarten through Eighth Grade, with two sections per grade.
 Kindergarten is full time.
 The junior high (grades six through eight) are taught in a junior high model: a period schedule, subjects taught by academic area specialists.
 All of our students, first through eighth grade, benefit from professional instruction in music, art, library sciences, and physical education.
-We provide extra-curricular programs in the fine arts and in competitive athletics.
+We provide extra-curricular programs in the fine arts and competitive athletics.

-A. The schedule for kindergarten follows the school calendar.
+The schedule for kindergarten follows the school calendar.
 Our full-day program begins at 8:30 AM and ends at 3:10 PM and meets Monday – Friday.

 Highland Christian provides academic support services for students with learning difficulties.
 Identified students in grades one through five are assisted in our Discovery Center.
 The Discovery Center teacher focuses on individual learning styles and making learning effective and pleasurable so that each student reaches personal potential.
 The Academic Support Center is a resource for junior high students with unique learning needs.
 Qualified students are assisted through individualized and small group instruction in specific subject areas.
 Some students are assisted through study halls focusing on organizational skills.

 Uniforms are not required at Highland Christian School.
 We do enforce a dress code that speaks to modesty, humility, and communication of our creation in the image of God.

 Highland Christian School provides a hot lunch program 5 days a week.

-The cost of a lunch is $2.50; however, a lunch card must be purchased.
+The cost of a lunch is $2.75; however, a lunch card must be purchased.

 A note will be sent home when your child needs a new lunch card.
 You also have the option to have your child’s 20-meal lunch card automatically renewed when he/she needs a new card.
 This would be added to your tuition account at the time the card is written.

-A. Technology is a key tool in our educational processes.
+Technology is a key tool in our educational processes.
 It provides great latitude to target student learning at a level that is appropriate for each individual student.
 In addition, it allows us to engage students- appealing to multiple learning styles, providing various levels of autonomy, and opportunites for peer collaboration.

 Highland Christian employs a 1:1 Technology program for students wherein each child has a device that is dedicated for their use during the school day.
 Junior high students are provided with a laptop for their use during the school year.
 These devices travel with the student to and from home.
 Students in K-5 are provided with an iPad for use at school.

-A. Music and art are taught to all students at Highland Christian School.
+Music and art are taught to all students at Highland Christian School.
 The students move to music or art classrooms and are instructed by a specialist weekly.
 Similarly, physical education instruction is provided at all grade levels.
 Co-curricular programs are available to junior high students in the areas of choral and instrumental music as well as seasonal competitive sports.